whoislewys/kick-help/README.md

 	return x_train
 ```
 #### model_train
 The `model_train` function builds and trains the keras model.
 For this API, the model is a sinlge layer neural network, using the sigmoid function.
 It accepts the tuning parameters of batch size, epoch size, learning rate, and number of nodes.
-It is currently set to measure accuracy with the root mean squared method and measure loss with the built-in `binary_accuracy` method.
 Once the model has finished training it is exported to a specified file.
 ```
 def model_train(x_train, y_train, batch_size, epochs, lr, nodes, save, outfile='model.h5'):
 	batch_size = batch_size